Francesco Paolo Bontade: Political connections

 Like Vizzini, Bontade first backed the Sicilian separatist movement after the Allied invasion of the island in 1943.
 When it became clear that an independent Sicily was not feasible, he switched to support the Monarchist Party.
 In 1958, he backed the regional Sicilian government of Silvio Milazzo, an atypical coalition government that was supported by Communists, Monarchists, Neo-Fascists and dissident Christian Democrats.
 The government was formed in protest against infringement on Sicilian autonomy and threat to Sicilian patronage by the Christian Democrat party headquarters in Rome.
-He did not hesitate to publicly slap in the face a deputy that had not voted in favour of Milazzo.
+He did not hesitate to publicly slap in the face the regional deputy Ernesto Pivetti (fr) to ‘convince’ him to remain in the coalition of Milazzo.

 After this interlude, he became a staunch supporter of the Christian Democrats, through his connection with the Salvo cousins – other supporters of Milazzo who, as a result, gained control over the private concession for collecting taxes in Sicily.
 The Salvos and Bontade withdrew their support for Milazzo when the mainstream Christian Democrats tried to regain control of the region.
 The relation with the Salvos allowed Don Paolino, and later his son Stefano Bontade, access to influential regional politicians.

 According to the pentito, Francesco Marino Mannoia, he was close with Bernardo Mattarella, an important Christian Democrat politician and Minister in various governments in the 1950s and 1960s.
+Don Paolino Bontà flaunted his political relations by strolling arm in arm with the Christian democratic deputy Francesco Barbaccia every morning in front of the Hotel Centrale in the Corso Vittorio Emanuele, one of the main streets in Palermo.

 Exercising his power

 He used his excellent connections to secure the location Eletronica Siciliana (ELSI), a subsidiary of the huge US defence contractor Raytheon, in his district in 1962.
-The Italian manager of the factory later testified to the parliament’s Antimafia Commission about why he had to deal with the Mafia boss: “Paolo Bonta is useful to me, he provides me with the water I need, he gives me the land to expand the factory and I depend on him for workers to run the factory.”
-He had first noted the muscle of Bontade when during a meeting in the factory where all the highest regional and local authorities were present, the door opened and a short, fat man walked in.
+The Italian manager of the factory later testified to the parliament's Antimafia Commission about why he had to deal with the Mafia boss: “Paolo Bonta is useful to me, he provides me with the water I need, he gives me the land to expand the factory and I depend on him for workers to run the factory.”
+He had first noted the muscle of Bontade when, during a meeting in the factory where all the highest regional and local authorities were present, the door opened and a short, fat man walked in.
 Everyone immediately turned to the new arrival to embrace him.
 “At that moment, I understood what the word ‘mafia’ meant,” he later recalled.